sankethguru/MuneeshRMS/README.md

     both have a "bill #1".
   - **textarea** — adjustable **height (rows)**, set per field in Config.
-- **Views** — a dedicated admin sub-tab, separate from Fields, matching Siebel's split between a table's underlying fields (Business Component) and how a screen displays them (Applet/View).
+- **Views** — a dedicated admin sub-tab, separate from Fields, matching 's split between a table's underlying fields (Business Component) and how a screen displays them (Applet/View).
 For each table, choose exactly which fields appear as List columns, their display order (independent of the field order used on the Detail form), and a default